 'How do you know that?'

-'In the modus operandi my dear Brunswick and I shall not be exaggerative in my exposition.
+'In the modus operandi and I shall not be exaggerative in my exposition.
 I thought at first, if we could only find a soupçon of probative proof to connect the consecution of events unfolding, then the narrative of the crime would cease to be haunted, by a subtle aperçu that would no longer remain inexplicable and commonitive, such as the thorny black rose.
 I believe I have found that remarkable soupçon.
-Look at this torn piece of a black velvet dress that is hanging out of the seat of the victim who was murdered, and you will see that the blood stain is fresh, and another thing that is more important', I said before Brunswick interrupted me.
+Look at this torn piece of a black velvet dress that is hanging out of the seat of the victim who was murdered, and you will see that the blood stain is fresh, and another thing that is more important', I said before Brunswick had interrupted me.

 'A torn piece of a black velvet dress you say?
 But are you sure that it is a piece of a garment that belonged to a woman?
 I must confess that is not sufficient enough to make the determination of the gender'.